Othernet-Project/librarian-testing-vagrant/README.rst

 About various files
 ===================

 This package contains a few files that may be of interest.
+These files are located in the 'config' folder inside this package.
 Note that you must rebuild the virtual machine after modifying any of these files.

 When editing these files on Windows, please use a programmer's editor that understands Unix-style newline characters.
 Notepad is not one of them.
 We